hibernationTheory/webapp-django-nostill/README.md

 ## Roadmap

-- Enables categorization of the content it presents for filtering by the user (like: see only animation videos, etc..)
+- Add a way to categorize the content it presents for filtering by the user (like: see only animation videos, etc..)
-- Has a rating system based on the vimeo data.
+- Add a rating system based on the vimeo data.
   - This means, the rating of the linked vimeo video should be fetched everytime the video is loaded.
-- Should present some awesome recent videos for easy access.
+- Should present some awesome recent videos for easy access on the homepage.